ipodao/alldoc/Game/Cocos2dx/COCOS2d-X-by-Example-Beginners-Guide/COCOS2d-X-by-Example-Beginners-Guide.md

 ```

-## 4. Fun with Sprites – Sky Defense
+## 4. Sky Defense

-Time to build our second game!
-This time you will become acquainted with the power of actions in Cocos2d-x.
+This time you will become acquainted with the power of **actions** in Cocos2d-x.
 I'll show you how an entire game can be built just by running the various action commands contained in Cocos2d-x, to make your sprites move, rotate, scale, fade, blink, and so on.
 And you can also use actions to animate your sprites by using multiple images, as in a movie.
 So let's get started.

 In this chapter you will learn:

-* How to optimize development of your game by using sprite sheets
+* 利用sprite sheets优化游戏开发
-* How to use bitmap fonts in your game
+* 在游戏中使用bitmap fonts
 * How easy it is to implement and run CCActions
 * How to scale, rotate, swing, move, and fade out a sprite
-* How to load multiple .pngfiles and use them to animate a sprite
+* 使用多个.png做精灵动画
 * How to create a universal game with Cocos2d-x

 ### The game – Sky Defense